Karl Guthe Jansky

 Karl Guthe Jansky (October 22, 1905 – February 14, 1950) was an American physicist and radio engineer who in April 1933 first announced his discovery of radio waves emanating from the Milky Way in the constellation Sagittarius.
-He is considered one of the founding figures of radio astronomy.
+An amateur astronomer, he is considered one of the founding figures of radio astronomy.

 Early life

-Karl Guthe Jansky was born 1905 in what was then the Territory of Oklahoma where his father, Cyril M. Jansky, was Dean of the College of Engineering at the University of Oklahoma at Norman.
+Karl Guthe Jansky was born 1905 in what was then the Territory of Oklahoma where his father, Cyril M. Jansky, was dean of the college of engineering at the University of Oklahoma at Norman.
 Cyril M. Jansky, born in Wisconsin of Czech immigrants, had started teaching at the age of sixteen.
-He was a teacher throughout his active life, retiring as Professor of Electrical Engineering at the University of Wisconsin.
+He was a teacher throughout his active life, retiring as professor of electrical engineering at the University of Wisconsin.
 He was an engineer with a strong interest in physics, a trait passed on to his sons.
-Karl Jansky was named after Dr. Karl Eugen Guthe, a Professor of Physics at the University of Michigan who had been an important mentor to Cyril M. Jansky.
+Karl Jansky was named after Dr. Karl Eugen Guthe, a professor of physics at the University of Michigan who had been an important mentor to Cyril M. Jansky.

 Karl Jansky's mother, born Nellie Moreau, was of French and English descent.
 Karl's brother Cyril Jansky Jr., who was ten years older, helped build some of the earliest radio transmitters in the country, including 9XM in Wisconsin (now WHA of Wisconsin Public Radio) and 9XI in Minnesota (now KUOM).

-Karl Jansky attended college at the University of Wisconsin where he received his BS in physics in 1927.
-He stayed an extra year at Madison, completing all the graduate course work for a Masters degree in physics except for the thesis.
+Karl Jansky attended college at the University of Wisconsin, where he received his BS in physics in 1927.
+He stayed an extra year at Madison, completing all the graduate course work for a master's degree in physics except for the thesis.
 In July 1928 at age 22, he was able to join the Bell Telephone Laboratories, and because of a kidney condition he had since college (which eventually led to his early death), he was sent to the healthier environs of the field station in Holmdel, New Jersey.
 Bell Labs wanted to investigate atmospheric and ionospheric properties using "short waves" (wavelengths of about 10–20 meters) for use in trans-Atlantic radio telephone service.
 As a radio engineer, Jansky was assigned the job of investigating sources of static that might interfere with radio voice transmissions.